renatahodovan/picireny/README.rst

 .. image:: https://img.shields.io/coveralls/github/renatahodovan/picireny/master?logo=coveralls&logoColor=white
    :target: https://coveralls.io/github/renatahodovan/picireny

-Picireny is a Python implementation of the Hierarchical Delta Debugging (HDD in short) algorithm adapted to use ANTLR_ v4 for parsing both the input and the grammar(s) describing the format of the input.
-It relies on picire_ to provide the implementation of the core Delta Debugging algorithm along with various tweaks like parallelization.
-Just like the *picire* framework, *picireny* can also be used either as a command line tool or as a library.
+*Picireny* is a Python implementation of the Hierarchical Delta Debugging (HDD in short) algorithm adapted to use ANTLR_ v4 for parsing both the input and the grammar(s) describing the format of the input.
+It relies on Picire_ to provide the implementation of the core Delta Debugging algorithm along with various tweaks like parallelization.
+Just like the *Picire* framework, *Picireny* can also be used either as a command line tool or as a library.

 Both Hierarchical Delta Debugging and Delta Debugging automatically reduce "interesting" tests while keeping their "interesting" behaviour.
 (E.g.,